How many emails are sent every day? What about business emails?

 3. Craft an Effective Subject Line

 Your subject line can make or break your business email and even your business relationships.
 With the neverending battle against overwhelming inboxes, it’s important for your subject line to be clear and effective.
+Using some of the common tips for writing better email subject lines can help you craft a good one, no matter what type of business email you’re sending.
 The recipient of your email should be able to tell what the email is regarding quickly and easily.
 It’s also important to remember that whoever you’re sending email to is a human being that is worthy of respect.

 It may be tempting to send an empty email with just a question, request, or, worse, demand in the subject line.
 However, these emails can come across as disruptive, passive-aggressive, aggressive, or just plain disrespectful.
 While sending emails like this may save you a few seconds, it tells your recipient that they are not worth your time.
 It also often causes miscommunications and misunderstandings because the important context for the question or request is missing.
 It’s generally far better to take the extra minute or two and include a message with your email even if it is a short one.